 - Target Arc Floor Lamp (less than $100)

 - Custom Articulating Floor lamp from Pottery Barn – wait for a sale on this one.
-Comes in two finishes.
+Comes in two finishes, brass or copper.

 - Atlanta Floor Lamp from Ballard Designs – This lamp has a very heavy base.
 It is a really warm light.

 These lamps are basically just like table lamps with a longer base.
 They don’t make as much of a statement, but they can still add lots of light to a room and can often hold a higher wattage bulb than a table lamp.

 - Britech Jacob reading and floor lamp – This lamp comes in multiple finishes, black brass and sating.
 It has enough bulbs that it is great for bringing lots of light.
 It feels almost like a standing chandelier.